-TP-Link Archer A9 now features beamforming and MU-MIMO both the Archer A7/C7 lacks.
+TP-Link Archer A9 also introduced Beamforming and MU-MIMO feature both the Archer A7/C7 lacks.
 The WiFi ability has been updated to a slightly faster AC1900 as well.
-With that, the router will perform better in terms of WiFi coverage and performance with the upgraded hardware.
+This will result in an improved WIFI performance on the Archer A9 with better WiFi speed and coverage than the Archer A7.

 Hardware and Specs